GoAbroad

 Volunteer teaching English abroad programs in Chile are just the tip of this iceberg!
 (Or, glacier, if we’re getting technical.)

-Recommended program: Volunteer teach with English Open Doors Program
+Recommended program: Volunteer in Chile with WorldStrides

 3. Nepal